paudetseis/SplitPy/docs/scripts.rst

     Server Settings:
       Settings associated with which datacenter to log into.

-      --server SERVER
+      --server SERVER       Base URL of FDSN web service compatible server (e.g.
-                            Specify the server to connect to.
-Options include:
-                            BGR, ETH, GEONET, GFZ, INGV, IPGP, IRIS, KOERI, LMU, NCEDC, NEIP, NERIES, ODC, ORFEUS, RESIF, SCEDC, USGS, USP.
-[Default IRIS]
-      --user-auth USERAUTH
+                            “http://service.iris.edu”) or key string for recognized server (one of 'AUSPASS', 'BGR', 'EARTHSCOPE', 'EIDA', 'EMSC', 'ETH', 'GEOFON', 'GEONET', 'GFZ', 'ICGC', 'IESDMC', 'INGV', 'IPGP', 'IRIS', 'IRISPH5', 'ISC', 'KNMI', 'KOERI', 'LMU', 'NCEDC', 'NIEP', 'NOA', 'NRCAN', 'ODC', 'ORFEUS', 'RASPISHAKE', 'RESIF', 'RESIFPH5', 'SCEDC',
+                            'TEXNET', 'UIB-NORSAR', 'USGS', 'USP').
+[Default 'IRIS']
-                            Enter your IRIS Authentification Username and Password (--user-auth='username:authpassword') to access and
+      --user-auth USERAUTH  Authentification Username and Password for the waveform server (--user-auth='username:authpassword') to access and download
-                            download restricted data.
-[Default no user and password]
+                            restricted data.
+[Default no user and password] --eida-token TOKENFILE
+                            Token for EIDA authentication mechanism, see http://geofon.gfz- potsdam.de/waveform/archive/auth/index.php.
+If a token is provided,
+                            argument --user-auth will be ignored.
+This mechanism is only available on select EIDA nodes.
+The token can be provided in form of the PGP message as a string, or the filename of a local file with the PGP message in it.
+[Default None]

     Local Data Settings:
-      Settings associated with defining and using a local data base of pre- downloaded day-long SAC files.
+      Settings associated with defining and using a local data base of pre-downloaded day-long SAC or MSEED files.

       --local-data LOCALDATA
-                            Specify a comma separated list of paths containing day-long sac files of data already downloaded.
-If data exists for a seismogram is already present on disk, it is selected preferentially over downloading the data using the Client interface
+                            Specify path containing day-long sac or mseed files of data already downloaded.
+If data exists for a seismogram is already present on disk, it is selected preferentially over downloading the data using the FDSN Client interface
       --dtype DTYPE         Specify the data archive file type, either SAC or MSEED.
 Note the default behaviour is to search for SAC files.
-Local archive files must have extensions of '.SAC' or '.MSEED.
-These are case dependent, so specify the correct casehere.
+Local archive files must have extensions of '.SAC' or '.MSEED'.
+These are case dependent, so specify the correct case here.

     Parameter Settings:
       Miscellaneous default values and settings